-- Check the Australian Human Rights Commission to become familiar with your rights.
+- Check the New Zealand Human Rights Commission to become familiar with your rights.

-- Contact your union and speak with an official who is familiar with the legislation and your protective rights.
+- Keep your own written record of the incidents that you think are a problem and talk it over with someone you trust to help clarify your best course of action.
+You could talk to your manager, a human resources person or contact your union and speak with an official who is familiar with the legislation and your protective rights.
 Occasionally mediation is necessary so that there is a clear understanding of the rights and responsibilities from both parties.
 If this is not successful, there are guidelines and processes which can be evoked if necessary.

 What about my appointments?

-If you need to attend ante-natal appointments in the course of your working day, you should be covered for this time in your usual health maintenance/sick time off.
+If you need to attend ante-natal appointments in the course of your working day, you should be covered for this time in your usual sick leave provisions.
 A sick certificate may be necessary or perhaps not.
 If you can work out a flexible arrangement with your individual employer regarding making up time or taking time off in lieu, this is preferable.